What Are My Campus Visiting Options?

 PREVIOUS ARTICLE: Campus Visits: The Total Breakdown

-There are honestly quite a few ways to go about visiting potential colleges and you can take advantage of as many as you want.
-There’s your standard campus tour, which typically take about an hour.
+There are quite a few ways to go about visiting potential colleges and take advantage of as many as you want.
+There’s your standard campus tour, which typically takes about an hour.
 You can opt for guided tours and a chat with admissions.
 You can also choose to delve deeper into the college experience by taking advantage of an overnight or summer program.

 We’ll go through each option in more detail.

 These are the classic deals you’ll see on sitcoms where the parents come along and embarrassing antics ensue.
 Don’t panic—it’s not going to be like that.
 Most likely.
 However it pans out, though, you’re probably not going to be able to talk them out of tagging along for the visit.

 A classic campus tour is best undertaken during Monday through Thursday to get a real feel of the campus.
 The size of the campus plays a huge role in how “populated” the college feels—regardless of the actual number of students.
 If you can’t swing a weekday visit, coming on a weekend is also an option, and there’s plenty of information you can glean about the social scene.

 Feeling a bit tongue-tied on what to ask during a campus visit?
 Leave it to us to get that brain a-workin’ with our list of questions to ask!